 Losing a loved one is a difficult life transition for all of us.
 Sometimes, however, in dealing with death there are more complicating factors for processing grief.
 Some of these can be: death of family member who you were estranged from or had unresolved issues with, sudden or "shock" death--as in a car accident, heart attack, SIDS, an "out of time" death as in the death of a child or a person who dies much younger than life expectancy.
 These types of deaths can sometimes have more complex grief with people struggling with anger, questioning their religious or spiritual beliefs, dealing with guilt, remorse or regret, and/or feeling a sense of meaninglessness.

-If you’re grieving, I understand and am here to help.
-I can help in counseling sessions by listening to your story of loss, accepting your feelings, and moods and working with you to help to rebuild your life.
+If you’re grieving, we understand and are here to help.
+We can help in counseling sessions by listening to your story of loss, accepting your feelings, and moods and working with you to help to rebuild your life.
 You don't have to go through this alone.
-Contact me today for a first appointment.
+Contact us today for a first appointment.